datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 ## Methods

 Built-in functions are only one part of the Python story.
 You already know about functions such as max(), to get the maximum of a list, len(), to get the length of a list or a string, and so on.
 But what about other basic things, such getting the index of a specific element in the list, or reversing a list?
-You can look very hard for built-in functions that do this, but you won't find them.
+You can look for built-in functions that do this, but you won't find them.

 In the past exercises, you've already created a bunch of variables.
 Among other Python types, you've created strings, floats and lists, like the ones you see here.
 Each one of these values or data structures are so-called Python objects.
 This string is an object, this float is an object, but this list is also an object.
 These objects have a specific type, that you already know: string, float, and list, and of course they represent the values you gave them, such as "liz", 1.73 and an entire list.

-But next to that, Python objects also come with a bunch of so-called "methods".
+But in addition to this, Python objects also come with a bunch of so-called "methods".
 You can think of methods as functions that "belong to" Python objects.
 A Python object of type string has methods, such as capitalize and replace, but also objects of type float and list have specific methods depending on the type.

 Enough for the theory now; let's try to use a method!
 Suppose you want to get the index of the string "mum" in the fam list. fam is an Python object with the type list, and has a method named index().
 To call the method, you use the dot notation, like this.
 The only input is the string "mum", the element you want to get the index for.